The GED California Practice Test helps you prepare for the exam.

 Do I have to pass the GED Ready practice test first in California?

-In California, GED and HiSET testers are not required to take a prep course or a practice test to qualify, and test-taking is open only to state residents and members of the U.S. armed forces stationed in California.
+In California, GED and HiSET testers are not required to take a prep course or a practice test to qualify when they sit for the exams at a California testing facility.
+When taking the exams online, attaining passing scores first on the GED Ready practice test or the HiSET practice test is required.
+The exams are open only to state residents and members of the U.S. armed forces stationed in California.

 What is the GED passing score in California?

-To pass the GED exam in California, applicants must score at least 145 points on each of the four modules.
+To pass the GED exam in California, or wherever else in the nation, applicants must score at least 145 points on each of the four modules.
 Scoring takes place on a 100 to 200 scale, and there’s no averaging.

-On the five HiSET subtests, the minimally required score on each subtest is 8 out of 20.
-The total score must be 45 or higher, while the result on the HiSET essay needs to be at least 2 out of a possible 6 points.
+On the five HiSET subtests, the minimum required score on each subtest is 8 out of 20.
+The total score must be 45 or higher, and your result on the HiSET essay needs to be at least 2 out of a possible 6 points.